1delta-DAO/balance-fetcher/README.md

 # Balance Fetcher

-A solidity contract for fetching ERC20 token balances for multiple addresses in a single transaction.
+A solidity contract for fetching ERC20 token balances and native ETH balances for multiple addresses in a single transaction.

 ## Input Format